Effra Quay & Isle of Effra (Albert Embankment), Tideway, London

 Richard Wentworth has been commissioned by Tideway to create an artwork for these two new areas of public realm within the River Thames.

-At Effra Quay Richard Wentworth has produced a collection of cast bronze seating, mirroring the ceramic sanitaryware, formerly manufactured at the nearby Royal Doulton factory in Lambeth.
+At Effra Quay Richard Wentworth has produced a collection of cast bronze seating, mirroring the ceramic sanitaryware, formerly manufactured at the historically nearby Royal Doulton factory in Lambeth.
 The artist has remarked that the ceramic toilet is perhaps the leading invention of the 19th century, a kind of utilitarian ‘furniture’ which we have come to take for granted.

 Borrowing from the language of ceramic production, Wentworth has worked with Lockbund Foundry to produce these “adjusted cast bronze replicants.
 Please take a seat.”